AdwitaSingh1711/Auto-EDA/README.md

   - Null value counts
   - Data types and structure
   - Highly correlated columns
-- Built-in plotting with Plotly
+- Built-in plotting with Plotly (viewable as an HTML dashboard)

 ---